-Actually, thinking about it, i cant see the number on the bottom line of the screen?
+Actually, thinking about it, I can’t see the number on the bottom line of the screen?
 What number or letter is it showing when you turn the power on?

 Thanks for the photo.
-Sorry, i may have misunderstood, it looks like, as you said, the back pressure fault is as soon as you turn the power on, not when you press the start button.
+Sorry, I may have misunderstood, it looks like, as you said, the backpressure fault is as soon as you turn the power on, not when you press the start button.
 I can see on the screen of your Sigma basic controller the bottom line is illuminated.

 Let me know how you get on

-Im guessing you have a sigma 1 controller fitted and it has the words “back pressure” on the screen as opposed to a number on the bottom row of the screen as you would with a sigma basic controller?
+I’m guessing you have a sigma 1 controller fitted and it has the words “backpressure” on the screen as opposed to a number on the bottom row of the screen as you would with a sigma basic controller?

-Either way, the back pressure error is indicating that you have pressure in the separator tank (where the oil is).
+Either way, the backpressure error is indicating that you have pressure in the separator tank (where the oil is).

 Do you have a pressure gauge on this tank?
-If so then it should read zero on start up.
+If so then it should read zero on startup.

-Attached to the separator tank is a combination vent valve where you should find a little ball valve which is used for keeping pressure in this tank and firing out the oil when you have an oil change.
+Attached to the separator tank is a combination vent valve where you should find a little ball valve that is used for keeping pressure in this tank and firing out the oil when you have an oil change.